auth0/nextjs-auth0/EXAMPLES.md

 });
 ```

-See a running example of the [API route acting as a proxy to an External API](./examples/kitchen-sink-example/pages/api/shows.ts) in the kitchen-sink example app.
+See a running example of the [API route acting as a proxy to an External API](./example-app/pages/api/shows.ts) in the example app.

 ### Getting a Refresh Token